 Free help is available near you.
 Visit OregonHealthCare.gov/GetHelp for local assistance.

 Although we're receiving data on some antibody tests performed in Oregon, there currently isn't enough evidence to suggest that antibody tests are a reliable indicator that someone has or had COVID-19 (or that they have immunity).
 As evidence continues to emerge, we may begin to track these test results more closely and to use the data they provide.
 At this time, we continue to rely on PCR test results for confirming cases of COVID-19 in Oregon.

-Accessibility: For individuals with disabilities or individuals who speak a language other than English, OHA can provide documents in alternate formats such as other languages, large print, braille or a format you prefer.
-Contact Mavel Morales at 1-844-882-7889, 711 TTY or OHA.ADAModifications@dhsoha.state.or.us.
+Accessibility: For individuals with disabilities or individuals who speak a language other than English, OHA can provide information in alternate formats such as translations, large print, or braille.
+Contact the Health Information Center at 1-971-673-2411, 711 TTY or COVID19.LanguageAccess@dhsoha.state.or.us

 Printing requests: You can download materials on this page.
 OHA does not offer paper versions.
 Please feel free to print whatever you need.